Stationary time-vertex signal processing: Joint Time-Vertex Stationarity

-and $h_{\omega_\tau} (\LG)$ is the graph filter $h_{\omega_\tau} = h(\lambda,\omega_\tau)$.
-Being a covariance matrix, $h(\LG,\LT)$ must necessarily be positive-semidefinite; thus $h(\cdot,\cdot)$ is real (the eigenvalues of every hermitian matrix are real) and non-negative.
-Also equivalently, that every zero mean JWSS process $\x = \vec{\X}$ can be generated by joint filtering $\x = h(\LG,\LT)^{1/2} \b{\eps}$ a white process $\b{\eps}$ with zero mean and identity covariance.
-The following theorem exploits these facts to provide an interpretation of JWSS processes in the joint frequency domain.
+and $h_{\omega_\tau} (\LG)$ is the graph filter with frequency response $h_{\omega_\tau} = h(\lambda,\omega_\tau)$.
+Being a covariance matrix, $h(\LG,\LT)$ must necessarily be positive-semidefinite; thus $h(\cdot,\cdot)$ is real (the eigenvalues of every Hermitian matrix are real) and non-negative.
+Also equivalently, every zero mean JWSS process $\x = \vec{\X}$ can be generated by joint filtering $\x = h(\LG,\LT)^{1/2} \b{\eps}$ a white process $\b{\eps}$ with zero mean and identity covariance.
+The following proposition exploits these facts to provide an interpretation of JWSS processes in the joint frequency domain.